1978

 Imagination/Respectable/Far Away Eyes/Love In Vain/Shattered/

-Tumbling Dice/Happy/ Brown Sugar/Jumping Jack Flash)
+Tumbling Dice/Happy/ Brown Sugar/Jumpin' Jack Flash)

 Note: A private film is reported to exist.